Aerial view of Parliament Hill and the Ottawa River.

 About 450 km or 280 miles.

-Why visit Ottawa during FIFA World Cup Toronto?
+Why visit Ottawa along with Toronto?

-Toronto will be a global stage during FIFA World Cup Toronto.
 Adding Ottawa to your plans lets you experience Canada’s capital while you are already in the country.

 In Ottawa, you can: